caglasarvancibil/WaveConstLib/README.md

 >* The applied signals can be loaded via “txt” files.

 >[!WARNING]
->Construction can be provided between the filter order/degree 2 and 20.
+>* MINPHASE type construction can be provided between the filter order/degree 2 and 20.
+>* SYMMETRIC type construction can be provided between the filter order/degree 2 and 15.

 >[!CAUTION]
 >Roots that satisfy all wavelet conditions may not always be found in the search spaces.